MakeSchool/mediabook-demo/M001-WorkingWithVariables/p003_variable-activity.md

 A variable table includes the variable name and value at each line of code.

-For this section of code
+For this section of code:

 ```python
 # Here are two variables that store data representing scores for a video game